abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 crossed, that’s formal practice.
 When working around the monastery and taking time with each other, this is the same practice, but in an informal mode.
-The informal practice is sometimes more challenging than that of trying to be mindful when everything is still, quiet, and highly controlled while we sit on our meditation cushions.
+The informal practice is sometimes more challenging than sitting on our meditation cushions and trying to be mindful when everything is still, quiet, and highly controlled.
 So while we go about the various work tasks this morning, we can bring attention and mindfulness to them.